tardate/LittleArduinoProjects/playground/SerialControl/README.md

 * `t` : toggle the LED on pin 13
 * `?` : show this message

+A blank line will follow the output of all commands.
+This indicator may be used for client-side flow control if required.

 ### Using the Arduino IDE

 The script can be compiled and uploaded from the IDE, and used with the built-in serial monitor set for 115200 baud: